eraofchaos/eraofchaos.github.io/artifacts/Ogre's Staff.md

 ---
 title: "Artifacts - Sword of Frost - Ogre's Staff"
 permalink: /artifacts/Ogre's Staff/
-excerpt: "Sword of Frost - Ogre's Staff.
+excerpt: "Era of Chaos  Sword of Frost - Ogre's Staff.
 A staff worshipped by the Ogre.
 One of the components of the Sword of Frost."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Ogre's Staff.md"